 Write the date the filter is changed or washed on its spine.
 This ensures the homeowner knows when the task must be completed next.
 Another option involves purchasing smart filters that use sensors to monitor airflow through the filter.
 This filter sends an alert to the homeowner when the filter needs to be changed.

 Never neglect the filters in the HVAC system.
 A failure to replace or clean the filters puts additional strain on the system and can lead to early failure of the unit.
 More importantly, dirty filters negatively impact the health of the home’s occupants, and nobody wants that.
 Find a way to track when filters need to be changed or cleaned so this is never a concern.
+Once again, air filtration is necessary for the proper operation of your entire air conditioning system.

 About Air and Energy: